Office Tel: (306) 966-2231

 Barbara can be contacted by E-mail or by phone (966-5905).

 Wenona Partridge is a graduate student in the department of Philosophy.
 She has an arts background and worked as a reporter and photographer in rural Saskatchewan before she started her MA.
-She is assisting with various communications related tasks, helping to maintain GMCTE and related websites, and working with faculty members to prepare teaching award nominations.
+She is assisting with instructional design and communications related tasks.

 Contact her by E-mail or by phone (966-5287).